 When I used to work in the corporate world, one of my go-to ways of creating ease in my day was to take five minutes to go outside and stare at the clouds.

 The fresh air and the sunshine would invigorate me, plus there was something special about looking into the sky and feeling small.
 It always helped me find perspective; suddenly my inbox and to-do felt far less overwhelming.
 (Of course, what I had to do remained the same, but how I felt about it changed.)

 These days, you’re likely to find me leaning out an open window, taking a deep breath, and letting my eyes rest on the city below me (my apartment is on the 17th floor).
-I take a few minutes to notice the little details—pedestrians crossing the street, the mountains in the distance, the sounds of the city—and again, I find perspective (even with a crying toddler and a basket of laundry to fold!).
+I take a few minutes to notice the little details—pedestrians crossing the street, the mountains in the distance, the sounds of the city—and it still works.
+Life slows on a deeper level, even with crying children and a basket of laundry to fold!).